Is my HVAC covered by my home warranty?

 Your warranty likely won’t cover your sprinkler system, roof, walls, windows or doors.

 Finally, any damage outside of normal wear and tear will not be covered by your home warranty, leaving you on the hook for any required repair costs due to other causes.

 Does your home warranty cover your HVAC system?

-Our home warranty is a contract between you and a home warranty company that provides you with home system and appliance repairs or replacements at a discount.
-Your appliances must have fallen into disrepair from normal wear and tear in order to be considered for a service request.
+A home warranty is a contract that provides coverage that helps with the costs of repairs and replacements and provides access to network service providers.
+Your appliances must have a mechanical failure from normal wear and tear to be considered for coverage.
 Some home warranty companies offer home warranty plans that feature only a few home appliances and systems, and some offer varying levels of add-on warranty protection.

 When researching home warranty coverage for your HVAC system, know that the warranty will extend beyond the manufacturer’s warranty.
 It also covers different issues than homeowners insurance will cover.
-For example, structural damage or the loss of your property due to theft or accidental damage, such as that caused floods or fires, will be covered under your homeowners insurance rather than your warranty.
+For example, structural damage or the loss of your property due to theft or accidental damage caused by floods or fires will be covered under your homeowners insurance rather than your warranty.